-DES MOINES, Iowa — Secretary of State Paul Pate released a statement Tuesday regarding an audit of non-citizen voting in Iowa showing over 2,000 people self-reported they were not citizens and voted or registered to vote.
+DES MOINES, Iowa — Secretary of State Paul Pate released a statement Tuesday regarding an audit of noncitizen voting in Iowa showing more than 2,000 people self-reported they were not citizens and voted or registered to vote.

 There are some details Pate's office has yet to clarify, but there were 2.3 million voter records inspected in his audit.